-Sending emails that are too long
+Mistake 4: Sending emails that are too long

-Make your content more impactful by getting to the point quickly and having a valid business reason for emailing your recipient.
+That being said, make your content more impactful by getting to the point quickly and having a valid business reason for emailing your recipient.

-Not having a clear call-to-action
+Mistake 5: Not having a clear call-to-action

+You sent a marketing email.
+That’s great!
+But, no one responded?
+That’s not so great.
 What a waste it would be to spend your precious time crafting a delightful email with a well thought out subject line, only to have no one take any action.
 One way to avoid this is to have a crystal clear, rock solid call-to-action (CTA).

 The purpose of your email should be to drive a certain action.
 Maybe you have a new eBook that you want your recipients to download, or you're trying to encourage them to book a consultation.
 Whatever your CTA is, make it clear and obvious, and focus your content on directing the recipient towards completing the CTA.